linkerd/website/linkerd.io/content/2.10/tasks/customize-install.md

 install`  in a consistent way.
 This allows customization of the install to add functionality specific to installations.

+{{< trylpt >}}

-To get started, save the output of `install` to a YAML file.
+To get started, save the output of `linkerd install` to a YAML file.
 This will be the base resource that Kustomize uses to patch and generate what is added to your cluster.

 ```bash
 linkerd install > linkerd.yaml